AndreaMezzadra/craftup-info/README.md

-# CraftUp – Habit-Forming Courses to Learn Product Skills
+# CraftUp – Learn Product Skills

 CraftUp is a habit-forming learning app that helps you learn product by doing.
 Through short, interactive courses, it teaches you how to build, validate, and grow real products, whether you're a product manager, founder, designer, or developer.